migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 ---

-2024-02-18 Sun: Worked on setting up shortcuts for quick testing.
+2024-02-18 Sun (2h): Worked on setting up shortcuts for quick testing.

-2024-02-17 Sat: Restructured the application to fit the restructured data format.
+2024-02-17 Sat (5h): Restructured the application to fit the restructured data format.
 Documented the new data structure.

 2024-02-16 Fri: Implemented multiple tasks required for the application.
 Form data structure related to various "actions" within the application.